batuhan/fbidfinder-php/README.md

-This is the backend interface for the Facebook ID Finder.
+This is repo containts the backend interface code for the Facebook ID Finder.

 The tool didn't needed a backend but with the Graph API v2, it's required to have an active access token to fetch any information via the API.